Business Unit Overviews

 Research & Development

-As pioneers in the areas of nociceptive and neuropathic pain, we improve the quality of life of patients suffering from pain
+As pioneers in the areas of nociceptive and neuropathic pain, we strive to improve the care of patients suffering from pain.

 Research & Development at Purdue provides the best of both worlds by combining the flexibility of a biotech operation with the experience and resources of a large pharmaceutical company.
 Whether discovering the next generation of pain management drugs or enhancing our existing therapies, Purdue scientists interact at all levels of the R&D organization and are engaged with the larger research and development picture as well.
 Our particular areas of expertise include extended-release drug delivery systems and tamper-resistant technologies.